sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 Follow instructions at base-image page for basic setup.

+Set networking on base interface to static IP in management range first.
+This should be in Switch ports will be set as trunk with pvid=management_vlan

 TODO: fix this

 ## Cluster Setup {#cluster-setup}

-On each host run perform the following steps.
+On each host perform the following steps.

 1.	sudo pkg install xen-kernel xen-tools.
 2.	add the line `vm.max_user_wired=-1` to `/etc/sysctl.conf`